 On the other side, I take care

-of announcing such opportunities to our students, watch over them while they are
+of announcing such opportunities to our students, work with them while

-on the job, grade their report papers, give them a grade, keep in contact with
+on the job, grade their required report papers, give then a grade, keep in contact with

 you, etc. So after

-you touch base with Brad, he lets me know that he sold you on the idea, and to
+you touch base with Mr. Collet, he lets me know that you have started a co-op

-pull the trigger.
-He also announces such opportunities to our students.
+enroll in 385.
+He often also announces such opportunities directly to our students.

-Click here for the Co-op syllabus and general information regarding reports, etc.
+Click here for the Co-op syllabus and general information regarding how to enroll, who to see, required reports, etc.

-The Civil Engineering Department at Texas A&M University has an ongoing co-op program where the student works for an engineering company during two or three semesters, while registered for one hour per semester of ENGR 385 (a total of 2 to 3 credit hours, one per semester.)
-The CE program is administered by Dr. Lee L. Lowery, Jr., Room 705c in the CE/TTI building, phone 979-845-4395, email: Lowery@tamu.edu.
+In general the Civil Engineering Department at Texas A&M University has an ongoing co-op program where the student works for an engineering company during two or three semesters, while registered for one hour per semester of ENGR 385 (usually a total of 2 to 3 credit hours, one per semester.)
+The CE program is administered by Dr. Lee L. Lowery, Jr., Room 705c in the Dwight Look Office Building, phone 979-775-5401, (NO LONGER WORKING ON CAMPUS DUE TO VIRUS) email: Lowery@tamu.edu or telephone 979-775-5401..

-Details on the benefits of the co-op program, what you must do to co-op, dates for initial meetings, companies listed in the co-op program, amounts paid, and everything else you could possibly wish to know about the program are listed at the co-op web site.
+Details on the benefits of the co-op program will be discussed when you meet with Dr. Collet, along with what you must do to co-op, dates for initial meetings, companies listed in the co-op program, salaries paid, and everything else you could possibly wish to know about the program are listed at the co-op web site.
 Details of internships, a completely different program are listed here.

-Co-op orientation meeting dates are shown on the above page, towards the bottom by clicking on "Co-op Orientation".
-All students considering the co-op program must first attend an orientation session where they answer any and all questions, including how much you can expect to make, how many semesters you must participate, etc. For additional information you can also email Mr. Brad Collet at firstname.lastname@example.org (979-845-5139) or Mr. David McMahon at email@example.com (same telephone number).
+Co-op orientation meeting dates are found by calling Mr. Collet's office (979-845-5139) and shown on the above web page, towards the bottom by clicking on "Co-op Orientation".
+All students considering the co-op program must first attend an orientation session where they answer any and all questions, including how much you can expect to make, how many semesters you should participate, etc. For additional information you can also email Brad Collet at email@example.com (979-845-5139) or David McMahon at firstname.lastname@example.org (same telephone number).
 They are our representatives with the University Co-op office.

-After attending an orientation meeting, you will register and fill in a list of courses required for graduation.
-You then bring this list to my office for my signature.
+After attending an orientation meeting, you will register and fill in a list of courses required for graduation from your Degree Planner on Hoydy.
+You then email this list to me for my signature.
 Its main purpose is to make sure you understand that co-op may delay your graduation, and to make sure that you don't think those co-op hours can be substituted for any other hours in your degree program.
 In general, they cannot.
 If you co-op, you must do so because you want the experience which will be invaluable when looking for a job upon graduation, or because you just want a break from school and want to go see what you will be doing the rest of your life, or you need the money, or ...
 One thing is pretty sure, you will make some extremely valuable contacts within your co-op company, and they almost always offer you a position upon graduation.

 There are many advantages to the co-op program, including the money made, the excellent engineering experience gained, and the fact that you see how the material we are trying to teach you is actually being used in industry.
 Co-op students invariably have a greater appreciation of their course work after returning from co-op assignments, and make much better grades as a result.
 It has also been our experience that co-op students average about $1500/year better job offers upon graduation.
 The down side is that it delays your graduation, and some students are not well suited to breaking into their study routine every semester or so, leaving the university environment.
 Average salary for CE students during their first co-op term (2002) was $2780/month, with higher averages in succeeding semesters.